[Most articles can be downloaded; if you see no download form, write to us.]

-“An internet controversy is percolating around a soon-to-be-published book by well-known evangelical preacher Rob Bell.
+“An internet controversy is percolating around a … book by well-known evangelical preacher Rob Bell.
 In this text, Love Wins: A Book About Heaven, Hell, and the Fate of Every Person Who Ever Lived, Bell apparently advocates the ‘universalist’ position on salvation, according to which everyone in the end is saved and that Hell, accordingly, is empty.”

 So begins a very helpful article by Bishop Robert Barron, the creator and host of a wonderful ten-episode documentary series called “Catholicism” and host of programs on Relevant Radio, EWTN and at WordOnFire.org.

 At Good News Ministries, I am often saying that fewer people end up in hell than we might think, because when we meet Jesus face to face at the hour of our death, everything becomes clear.
 Even someone who has rejected the Christian faith during his life on earth, at the moment of death, when Jesus comes to meet him (or her), he finally sees Jesus as he really is and for the first time truly understands who he is, how much he loves us, and what he has done for us to bring us to salvation.